adrianlarion/simple-awk/README.md

 * `FILENAME` is the name of the current file being processed.
 * `BEGINFILE {print "we are beginning to process " FILENAME}` will print the string followed by the name of the file when awk begin processing file.
 * `NR` is the Record Number (or Number Record if you'd like).
 In simple terms it's the record (line) count.
 If awk is processing line number 5 then NR is 5.
 * Let's say you have a 10 line file and a 5 line file.
 You pass both files to awk.
-Awk finishes the first 10 lines and is now ot line 3 from the second file.
+Awk finishes the first 10 lines and is now at line 3 from the second file.
 How much will the NR be?
 * You might be tempted to say 3 - but it's 13.
 NR stands for ALL the records (lines) that awk processes, not records (lines) belonging to file.
 * If you want to refer to record (line) count for file you would use FNR.
 F - from File.
 File Number Record.
 * In the case above NR would be 13 but FNR would be 3.